 Six people can use the place comfortably, so it is ideal for famillies, small groups or just couples.
 There are four rooms: a spacious sitting/dining room (with a kitchen area and a large window offering spectacular views of the nearby mountains), two bedrooms and a the bathroom.

-Comprehensive information is available on our personal website, which also contains many photos of the house and the locality - see link in the contact box at the foot of this page.
+Comprehensive information is available on our personal website, which also contains many photos of the house and the locality - just search under 'La Capanna Pritchard'.

 |Size||Sleeps up to 6, 2 bedrooms|